 - Add in your sauce and scallions and cook for an additional five minutes.

-- Top with sesame seeds and serve over rice.
+- Top with sesame seeds and serve over rice.1 teaspoon sesame seeds for garnish

 Anonymous says